Free museum days in Barcelona

 National Day of Catalonia

-The National Day of Catalonia, also known as ‘Diada Nacional de Catalunya‘ or simply ‘La Diada’, is celebrated annually on the 11th September.
+The National Day of Catalonia, also known as ‘Diada Nacional de Catalunya’ or simply ‘La Diada’, is celebrated annually on 11th September.
 This is a day where Catalan nationalists will pay their respects to fallen soldiers who died defending the city of Barcelona during the siege of 1714.
 Demonstrations in support of Catalonia’s independence are common, in addition to festivities where traditional Catalan cuisine, culture, and music are shared.

 La Mercè

 La Mercè is a huge festival in Barcelona that takes over the city in late September.
-The purpose of the festival is to honour the patron saint of Barcelona, Mare de Deu de la Mercè, also known as Mother of God of Mercy, or Our Lady of Mercy.
+The purpose of the festival is to honour the second patron saint of Barcelona, Mare de Deu de la Mercè, also known as Mother of God of Mercy, or Our Lady of Mercy.
+The celebration is made up of many different festivals that all work together to capture the cultural richness of the city, including free museum days in Barcelona.

 Comments